NissesSenap/blog/README_tmp.md

 ### Build the homepage and put in to docs folder

-hugo -t goa -d docs
+hugo -t coder -d docs